 The Secretary shall be responsible for taking Minutes of all Committee and General meetings which, when signed by the chairman at a subsequent meeting, shall be regarded as a proper record of the business transacted

-All funds shall be banked in the Society’s name at a bank determined by the Committee.
-The Chairman, Vice Chairman, Treasurer and Secretary shall be the sole authorised signatories for cheques, and all cheques shall bear two signatures
+All funds shall be banked in the Society’s name at a bank determined by the Trustees.
+The Officers of the Society shall be the sole authorised signatories for cheques, and all cheques shall bear two signatures.